Jabble/tamu-rdm-workshops/modules/legal-and-ethical.md

 ## Restricted data
 Some data may need to be kept secure due to agreements, rules, and regulations.
 These will dictate how you are able to interact with the data.

-You may encounter:
+You may encounter data pertaining to or including:

 - National security and classified information
 - Controlled unclassified information
 - Threatened and endangered species information
+- Indigenous peoples and lands information
+- Human subjects research (IRB)
-- Human subject information
+- Personal Health information (HIPAA)

 ## Privacy and confidentiality
 Privacy relates to the individual or subject.
 Confidentiality relates to the actions of the researcher.